openprocurement/openprocurement.auctions.appraisal/docs/source/standard/document.rst

     Possible values for :ref:`contract`

+    * `notice` - **Contract notice**

+    The formal notice that gives details of a contract being signed and valid to start implementation.
+This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `contractSigned` - **Signed Contract**

     A copy of the signed contract.
 Consider providing both machine-readable (e.g. original PDF, Word or Open Document format files), and a separate document entry for scanned-signed pages where this is required.